f5devcentral/f5xc-backup-restore-utils/README.md

 * Install neccessary modules.
 Refer to requirements.txt
 * F5XC Tenant URL
 * F5XC API Token
+* For restore config, ensure namespace exist prior

-###### Please updates the tenantID and the API Key inside the python script before you run.
+Please updates the tenantID and the API Key inside the python script before you run.
 Please refer to https://docs.cloud.f5.com/docs/how-to/user-mgmt/credentials for details to obtains an API Token.

 > tenant_url = 'https://--your-tenant-id--.console.ves.volterra.io'
 > api_token = 'xxxxxxx' # API token for xxxxx

+Please updates the full tenantID.
+Example shown below.
+This full tenantID can be obtained from F5XC Console or obtains from sample json output.
+The following function will remove tenant information on the backup json file so that this backup json file can be restored on other tenant.

+> in_place_remove_string(item_file, '\"tenant\": \"***f5-apac-sp-yhsgmcye***\",')

 ##### Few tunable knobs